Training and Resources

 Export Control Training

-The Research and Engagement executive area, through its Office of Research Compliance, has been charged by the Chancellor to recommend and implement a program of required training for identified groups from the campus community.
-Orientation and training in foundational aspects of export control is critical to ensuring UMass Amherst faculty, staff, and students are aware of and can seek assistance with transactions or circumstances that may be impacted by export control laws and regulations.
+Export Control orientation and training in foundational aspects is critical to ensuring UMass Amherst faculty, staff, and students are aware of and can seek assistance with transactions or circumstances that may be impacted by export control laws and regulations.
 Because the export regulatory schema impacts not only research activities, but also international travel, purchasing, shipping, receiving, and other aspects of daily university business, it is important that the campus community have a sufficient understanding to ensure compliance.
-Individuals who complete and maintain this required training, and follow the relevant University policies and procedures, can rely on the University’s protections against liability and its continued support for their activities.
-Learn more.
+Individuals who complete and maintain this required training, and follow the relevant university policies and procedures, can rely on the university’s protections against liability and its continued support for their activities.